About the Protected PCI Procedure

-Watch our video to learn more about a Protected PCI procedure with Impella CP.
+Watch this video to learn more about a Protected PCI procedure with Impella CP®.
 This animation will walk you through what you can expect during the procedure and highlights how the Impella CP device enhances patient outcomes.

 What Impella CP Does and Why

 Impella CP temporarily takes over the pumping function of the heart to maintain blood flow to vital organs during high-risk percutaneous coronary intervention (PCI) procedures, such as stenting and atherectomies.
-The use of an Impella CP in a PCI is called a Protected PCI (PPCI) procedure, which is performed by an Interventional Cardiologist.
+The use of an Impella CP in a PCI is called a Protected PCI procedure, which is performed by an interventional cardiologist.

-A PPCI procedure can reduce complications and risks such as death, heart attack, or stroke1,2.
+A Protected PCI procedure can reduce complications and risks such as death, heart attack or stroke.1,2

 After the Procedure